-Christina DuVarney (from California, USA) started Beautiful Disaster over 14 years ago.
+Christina DuVarney (from California, USA) started Beautiful Disaster almost 15 years ago.

 My name is Christina DuVarney and I am the founder and co-owner of Beautiful Disaster Clothing.
 Our mission is to empower the beautifully broken and the perfectly imperfect with the clothing that we wear.
 I created this brand to empower women by giving them confidence in their closet.

 Our customers are women of all ages who have faced adversity at some point in their life and have come through their struggle as a stronger person.
 Our customers are from all over the United States and around the world.
 We are now making over 4M in revenue per year, and growing every day!

 Shaden Abushaera (from Dubai, Dubai, United Arab Emirates) started Hera Closet almost 5 years ago.